fast-af/developer-portal-starter/developer-portal/for-developers/salesforce/pre-install/gather-your-docs.md

 ---
-title: "Fast SalesForce Docs: Gather Your Docs"
+title: "Fast Salesforce Docs: Gather Your Docs"
 description: Getting Started with Fast on Salesforce Commerce Cloud!
-keywords: Fast Salesforcee Gather your Docs.
+keywords: Fast Salesforce Gather your Docs.
 ---

 # Gather Your Docs